gruppe-adler/grad-fortifications/README.md

 Attribute       | Default Value | Explanation
 ----------------|---------------|-------------------------------------------------------------------------------
-boundingBoxSize | 1             | size factor of bounding box - smaller means collision detection is less strict canFloat        | 0             | can this fortification be placed while floating?
-(1/0) canCollide      | 0             | can this fortification be placed while colliding with other objects?
-(1/0) surfaceNormal   | 1             | will this fortification automatically adjust its up-vector to terrain?
+boundingBoxSize | 1             | Size factor of bounding box - smaller means collision detection is less strict canFloat        | 0             | Can this fortification be placed while floating?
+(1/0) canCollide      | 0             | Can this fortification be placed while colliding with other objects?
+(1/0) surfaceNormal   | 1             | Will this fortification automatically adjust its up-vector to terrain?
+If set to 0, player will be unable to toggle this feature.
 (1/0)

 ### Example: